Skip to main content

 runlayer setup hooks --client cursor --install --event-hooks --yes

 For MDM deployments, the bootstrap installs the full session hook set by default — no script edit needed.
-See Enforce → Sessions telemetry; set the Sessions MDM field to false only if you want enforcement hooks without session telemetry.For Claude Cowork, configure OTLP monitoring to send session events.
+See Deploy AI Watch for the Sessions package flag; set it to false only if you want enforcement hooks without session telemetry.For Claude Cowork, configure OTLP monitoring to send session events.
 See Claude Cowork monitoring for setup.

 4